Shoretire becomes Man Utd's youngest ever player in European competition | Goal.com

 What has been said about Shoretire?

-"He’s going to keep playing many games for us if he keeps doing what he’s doing," said the Red Devils boss.

-"He’s training really well, a good boy with a good head on him.
-Hopefully, he’ll have a good career with us."

-Rashford added on the youngster's rise to the first team: "Shola has been training with us now for a little while, and has done really well, [this] was the next step up.
+After Shoretire made his senior debut at the weekend against Newcastle, Rashford said: "Shola has been training with us now for a little while, and has done really well, [this] was the next step up.

 "In the last transfer window we let a few players go out on loan, which made the path for him shorter and I'm sure he'll remember his five or six minutes on the pitch tonight."